oracle-livelabs/apex/ai-interactive-report-lab/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 ## Task 4: Review the Database Objects

-Before moving on, it is worth confirming that the setup scripts created the expected objects.
-In this task, you will open Object Browser and verify that the SCM tables and views are present in your schema.
-This quick check ensures everything is in place before you start configuring AI features.
+Before configuring AI features, verify that the setup scripts created the required database objects.
+In this task, you will use Object Browser to confirm that the SCM tables and views are available in your schema.

-1. Navigate to **SQL Workshop** icon, and then click **Object Browser**.
+1. Select the **SQL Workshop** icon, and then select **Object Browser**.

     ![Navigate to Object Browser](images/navigate-to-object-browser.png " ")

-2. Review the installed SCM objects that support replenishment reporting, by searching with SCM_ in your Object Browser to list the core tables and views created by the setup scripts.
+2. Review the installed SCM objects that support replenishment reporting by searching for `SCM_` in Object Browser to list the core tables and views created by the setup scripts.

     ![Identify SCM objects in Object Browser](images/identify-scm-objects.png " ")